 Organizing Bills and Monthly Expenses

-Above all, when learning to live below your means, stay organized at tracking money in and money out.
-Use an online finance tool (easy to find from your bank, in the app store, or online).
+Above all, when learning to live below your means, stay organized at tracking money that comes in and money that goes out to pay for bills and other expenses.
+As noted above, you can use an online finance tool from your bank, or one from the app store.
 This can help you always know where you stand financially as unexpected expenses and bills pop up.

 Improving Your Money Mindset

-Hopefully, you can bid farewell to money shame (which can lead to overspending and still more money shame), FOMO, and spending regrets.
+Hopefully, you can bid farewell to money shame, which can lead to overspending and splurge-related regrets.
 You will be more aware of where your money goes and hopefully on a path to building wealth.

 The Takeaway

 Living below your means, or spending less than you earn, is possible with the right budgeting steps and a healthy money mindset.
-Following a trimmer budget on your existing income can help you put away funds for important milestones, from a 401k investment plan to a nest egg account for your first house.
+Following a budget on your existing income can help you put away funds for important milestones, such as the down payment for your first house and building a retirement nest egg.
 It can also help you get past living paycheck to paycheck and accumulating credit card debt.

 FAQ

 Living above your means is defined as spending more money than you earn.
-Three signs of this pattern: Running out of money and having to use credit cards to get through the month; not having an emergency fund; and not having money in savings.
+Signs that you are living beyond your means might include running out of money and having to use credit cards to get through the month; not having an emergency fund for unexpected expenses; and not having money in savings.

-Living below your means does not deprive you of fun.
-You can save for and budget for splurges like vacations and dining out; the important part is making that intentional and not going into debt.
-You’ll also find plenty to see and do for free or at a low cost, from bike rides to free town concerts.
+Yes!
+You can absolutely enjoy life while living below your means.
+For example, you can save and budget for fun events like vacations and dining out; the important thing is to make these experiences intentional and not go into debt trying to afford them.
+You can also find plenty to do for free or at a low cost, from group hikes and bike rides to community fairs and festivals.
+And consider this: Living below your means reduces your financial stress so you can enjoy life more.

 Photo credit: iStock/fotostorm